The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Methodology

 \section{Methodology}

-Our study is grounded in a simulation framework designed to model the human-AI feedback loop in the context of next-venue recommendation.
-In Section~\ref{sec:preliminaries}, we introduce the notation and formal definitions necessary to understand the simulation framework.
-Section~\ref{sec:simulation_framework} presents the simulation methodology in detail, while Section~\ref{sec:metrics} describes the metrics used to evaluate the impact of the feedback loop on the urban complex system.
+We design a simulation framework to model the human-AI feedback loop in the context of next-venue recommendation.
+In Section~\ref{sec:preliminaries}, we introduce the notation and definitions necessary to understand the simulation framework.
+Section~\ref{sec:simulation_framework} presents our modelling of the feedback loop and the simulation methodology.
+Section~\ref{sec:metrics} describes the metrics used to evaluate the impact of the feedback loop on individual and collective venue visitation patterns.